When you die intestate, it means that you die without a will. This may require that your estate be probated through the probate court.

 You can read more about the probate process in our guide on how long probate court takes.

 The only significant difference in the process from when someone dies with a will is the statutory directive to distribute property to the decedent’s heirs.

 Identifying and notifying the appropriate heirs adds a significant step to the process, especially for the personal representative responsible for administering the estate.

-If you've dealt with dealing an estate without a will, you know the pain the extra steps you had to take and might be consider making a will yourself.
+If you've dealt with dealing with an estate without a will, you know the pain of the extra steps you had to take and might be considering making a will yourself.
 If so, take the first step and compare some of the most popular will services and estate planning attorneys below.

 |Option||Price range||Best if you...||Get started|

 |Basic estate planning attorney||